 In Denmark, higher education is focused on bringing about solutions for the real world.
 The Danish educational system is designed to promote creativity, innovation, analytical, and critical thinking.
 Danish qualifications are recognized throughout the world and provide an excellent foundation for your future career.
 Furthermore, global partnerships between higher education institutions, businesses, science parks, and public research institutes ensure that studies and research in Denmark reflect the latest knowledge and meet the needs of the global labor market.

 Danish universities offer Bachelor's, Master's, and PhD programs in all academic areas.
 The list includes traditional and technical universities, as well as institutions with a particular research and educational emphasis such as business and IT.

 As an international student in Denmark, you can choose between more than 500 degree programs and 1,000 courses taught entirely in English.
-Please refer to the list of universities in Denmark
+Please refer to the List of Higher Education Institutions in Denmark

 for more information.